CREATING POSITIVE SOCIAL CHANGE PROJECTS

 - Using symbolism for storytelling

-“Biographical Portraiture was an enriching experience for me as an artist and organizer, and also left me with excellent questions to explore in my own work.
-I found Ruth’s workshop added impeccable depth to the conversation of how to engage with telling other’s stories in a respectful, collaborative, and meaningful way.
-Ruth teaches with passion, expertise, inquiry, and honesty, all these traits combine for a compelling and invigorating experience any artist wanting to expand their work will appreciate.”
+“Biographical Portraiture online class was an enriching experience for me as an artist and organizer, and also left me with excellent questions to explore in my own work.
+I found it added impeccable depth to the conversation of how to engage with telling other’s stories in a respectful, collaborative, and meaningful way.
+Ruth teaches with passion, expertise, inquiry, and honesty, all these traits combine fora compelling and invigorating experience any artist wanting to expand their work will appreciate.”

 Artist | Visibility Through Art Coordinator for CHIRP